It's time to take sales enablement back to basics and dive into our first lesson: Enablement metrics 101.

 Scale current team size?

-The first one is, are we going to achieve this by scaling our current team size?
+The first one is whether we're going to achieve this by scaling our current team size:

 • Are we going to grow our sales team and bring on a bunch of new sellers?